 Mr Murphy: Transition Geography Teacher - Ellis.firstname.lastname@example.org

-All students are expected to follow the equipment standards set by Cardinal Newman Catholic School.
-For Geography, most students will need a black/blue pen, a pencil, a ruler, a green pen for multiple points of self-assessment, and potentially a calculator for mathematical based learning.
+All students are expected to be fully equipped, as per the Cardinal Newman Catholic School equipment standards.
+Every lesson, students will always need their personal organiser, a black/blue pen, a pencil, a ruler, a green pen for multiple points of self-assessment, and potentially a calculator for mathematical based learning.

 Department Praise & Recognition Of Achievement